Lotta Björkman

 My dissertation project

-In 2006, the Act on the Prohibition of Discrimination and Other Injurious Treatment of Children and Students was introduced in Sweden, it was in 2009 replaced by the Discrimination Act (SFS, 2018:800).
-These changes in the law were followed by the fact that the Education Act (SFS, 2018:800) received new writings about countering abusive treatment and discrimination in accordance with the Discrimination Act.
-The Swedish school thus has a mission of inclusion that can be described as broad, based on an intersectional perspective on inclusion.
-That is, inclusion based on how several forms of inequality and discrimination are connected over time and in different contexts.
+In 2006, Sweden introduced a law prohibiting discrimination and other degrading treatment of children and students, which was replaced in 2009 by the Discrimination Act (SFS, 2018:800).
+These legislative changes were followed by amendments to the Education Act (SFS, 2018:800) to counteract degrading treatment and discrimination in accordance with the Discrimination Act.
+The Swedish school system thus has an inclusion mission that can be described as broad from an intersectional perspective on inclusion.
+This means inclusion based on how several forms of inequality and discrimination are interconnected over time and in different contexts, contributing to students being excluded in various ways.

 Norm-critical perspectives

-Since the early 2000s, I have in various ways worked to develop the norm-critical perspective, both as a teacher educator and author.
-I have published a number of books and articles in the field and taught about the concept and its pedagogical implications both in teacher training courses and as a freelance educational consultant.
-To read more about this work, visit my website External link. (swedish).
-I am involved in initiating the Nordic, interdisciplinary research network Shifting Grounds External link., which aims to develop and promote the theoretical framework and concepts around norm-critical perspectives in academic work, across disciplines.
+Since the early 2000s, I have worked in various ways to develop the norm-critical perspective, both as a teacher educator and author.
+I have published several books and articles in the field and educated about the concept and its pedagogical implications both within teacher education and as a freelance educational consultant.
+To read more about this work, visit my website External link..
+I have also been involved in initiating the Nordic, interdisciplinary research network Shifting Grounds External link., which aims to develop and promote the theoretical framework and concepts around norm-critical perspectives in academic work across disciplines.

 DiVA (Digitala Vetenskapliga Arkivet) is Södertörn University's system for digital publishing and for registering publications produced by researchers, teachers and students.